-The Adoption Support and Preservation Program (ASAP) helps adoptive parents succeed on every level by providing a state-wide, seamless system that supports children and families with pre and post adoption services that promote permanency and also help communities nurture adoptive families.
+The Adoption Support and Preservation Program (ASAP) provides post adoption services to help adoptive parents succeed on every level by providing a state-wide, seamless system that supports children and families with pre and post adoption services that promote permanency and also help communities nurture adoptive families.
 ASAP provides the following services to Tennessee families who have either made their intent to adopt known or who have already finalized adoptions through Tennessee’s Department of Children’s Services.
 Since 2004, ASAP has served approximately 4,600 children.

 Crisis intervention:Families have access to therapists 24/7, if necessary; therapists are on call for emergencies.